gempi/datocms-plugin-netlify-forms/README.md

-# Netlify forms management for DatoCMS
+# Netlify Forms management for DatoCMS

 Plugin that allows DatoCMS show and manage Netlify form submissions